Kaveri River water dispute: 2016

-On 19 September 2016, the Cauvery Supervisory Committee, set up by Supreme Court, ordered Karnataka to release 3,000 cusecs per day from 21 September 2016 to 30 September 2016.
-On 20 September 2016, Supreme Court directed Karnataka to further release 6,000 cusecs of water from 21 September 2016 to 27 September 2016 and directed the Central Government to set up the Cauvery Management Board in order to provide a permanent solution for the dispute.
-However, in a special session of the Karnataka Legislative Assembly held on 23 September, a resolution was passed not to release water to Tamil Nadu, hence defying the Supreme Court's order.
-On 27 September, the Supreme Court ordered Karnataka to give 6000 cusecs of water to Tamil Nadu for 3 days which was again not carried out.
+On 12 September 2016, Karnataka cited the violence as a reason for its inability to release water before the Supreme Court.
+The Supreme Court modified the 5 September order, directing Karnataka to release 12,000 cusecs of water till 20 September 2016, and ordered the formation of a Cauvery Supervisory Committee within the next five days.
+On 19 September 2016, the committee ordered Karnataka to release 3,000 cusecs per day from 21 September 2016 to 30 September 2016.
+On 20 September 2016, the Supreme Court directed Karnataka to further release 6,000 cusecs of water from 21 September 2016 to 27 September 2016 and directed the union government to set up the Cauvery Management Board in order to provide a permanent solution for the dispute.
+However, in a special session of the Karnataka Legislative Assembly held on 23 September, a resolution was passed not to release water to Tamil Nadu, defying the Supreme Court's order.
+On 27 September, the Supreme Court passed a revised order to Karnataka to give 6000 cusecs of water to Tamil Nadu for three days, which was not honoured by Karnataka.

-On 30 September, the Supreme Court gave Karnataka a "last chance" and ordered 6,000 cusecs of water to be released during the first 6 days of October.
-The Court asked the Central Government to set up the Cauvery Water Management Board by 4 October and immediately do on-site assessments and report back on 6 October.
-On 1 October 2016, Karnataka filed for review petition over Supreme Court's latest order to release 6,000 cusecs of Cauvery water from 1 to 6 October and also held a special session of the state legislature.
-After another special legislature session on 3 October, the Karnataka government decided to release water for agricultural purposes, but it was not specified whether water would be released to farmers of Karnataka or Tamil Nadu.
+On 30 September, the Supreme Court gave Karnataka an ultimatum and ordered 6,000 cusecs of water to be released during the next six days.
+It asked the union government to set up the Cauvery Water Management Board (CWMB) by 4 October and report back on 6 October with assessment of water levels.
+On 1 October 2016, Karnataka filed for review petition against the order.
+After a special legislature session on 3 October, the Karnataka government decided to release water for agricultural purposes.
+On 4 October, the Supreme Court directed Karnataka to further release 2,000 cusecs of water daily to Tamil Nadu from 7 to 18 October.

-The Supreme Court on Tuesday, 4 October directed Karnataka to release 2,000 cusecs of Cauvery water per day to Tamil Nadu from 7 to 18 October.
-The apex court had ordered the state to release 6,000 cusecs of Cauvery water per day.
-The hearing of the case is adjourned to 18 October.

 2018

-As instructed by the Supreme Court, the Cauvery Water Management Authority (CWMA) was created by the Centre on 1 June 2018.
-The Cauvery Water Regulation Committee was created three weeks later.
-S. Masood Hussain was named as head of the CWMA and Navin Kumar was appointed chairman of the CWRC.

-Supreme Court (SC) on 9 January 2018 declared that it would pronounce its verdict clearing all the pending cases and the confusion within a month.
-On 16 February 2018, the Hon'ble Supreme Court has pronounced its verdict.
-Reduced 14.75 tmc water allocation to Tamil Nadu and now Karnataka to release only 177 tmc of water to Tamil Nadu for next 15 years.
-The verdict also mandated to formally constitute the Kavery river management board by the union government within 40 days for implementing strictly the tribunal award and its verdict.

-The final allocation for a total of 740 TMC is: